FAIR-Chem/fairchem/_sources/autoapi/data/oc/core/index.rst

+.. py:class:: InterfaceConfig(slab: fairchem.data.oc.core.slab.Slab, adsorbates: list[fairchem.data.oc.core.adsorbate.Adsorbate], solvent: fairchem.data.oc.core.solvent.Solvent, ions: list[fairchem.data.oc.core.ion.Ion] | None = None, num_sites: int = 100, num_configurations: int = 1, interstitial_gap: float = 0.1, vacuum_size: int = 15, solvent_interstitial_gap: float = 2, solvent_depth: float = 8, pbc_shift: float = 0.0, packmol_tolerance: float = 2, mode: str = 'random_site_heuristic_placement')

+   Bases: :py:obj:`fairchem.data.oc.core.multi_adsorbate_slab_config.MultipleAdsorbateSlabConfig`

+   Class to represent a solvent, adsorbate, slab, ion config.
+This class only returns a fixed combination of adsorbates placed on the surface.
+Solvent placement is performed by packmol (https://m3g.github.io/packmol/userguide.shtml), with the number of solvent molecules controlled by its corresponding density.
+Ion placement is random within the desired volume.

+   :param slab: Slab object.
+   :type slab: Slab
+   :param adsorbates: List of adsorbate objects to place on the slab.
+   :type adsorbates: List[Adsorbate]
+   :param solvent: Solvent object
+   :type solvent: Solvent
+   :param ions: List of ion objects to place
+   :type ions: List[Ion] = []
+   :param num_sites: Number of sites to sample.
+   :type num_sites: int
+   :param num_configurations: Number of configurations to generate per slab+adsorbate(s) combination.
+                              This corresponds to selecting different site combinations to place the adsorbates on.
+   :type num_configurations: int
+   :param interstitial_gap: Minimum distance, in Angstroms, between adsorbate and slab atoms as
+                            well as the inter-adsorbate distance.
+   :type interstitial_gap: float
+   :param vacuum_size: Size of vacuum layer to add to both ends of the resulting atoms object.
+   :type vacuum_size: int
+   :param solvent_interstitial_gap: Minimum distance, in Angstroms, between the solvent environment and the
+                                    adsorbate-slab environment.
+   :type solvent_interstitial_gap: float
+   :param solvent_depth: Volume depth to be used to pack solvents inside.
+   :type solvent_depth: float
+   :param pbc_shift: Cushion to add to the packmol volume to avoid overlapping atoms over pbc.
+   :type pbc_shift: float
+   :param packmol_tolerance: Packmol minimum distance to impose between molecules.
+   :type packmol_tolerance: float
+   :param mode: "random", "heuristic", or "random_site_heuristic_placement".
+                This affects surface site sampling and adsorbate placement on each site.

+                In "random", we do a Delaunay triangulation of the surface atoms, then sample sites uniformly at random within each triangle.
+When placing the adsorbate, we randomly rotate it along xyz, and place it such that the center of mass is at the site.

+                In "heuristic", we use Pymatgen's AdsorbateSiteFinder to find the most energetically favorable sites, i.e., ontop, bridge, or hollow sites.
+                When placing the adsorbate, we randomly rotate it along z with only slight rotation along x and y, and place it such that the binding atom is at the site.

+                In "random_site_heuristic_placement", we do a Delaunay triangulation of the surface atoms, then sample sites uniformly at random within each triangle.
+When placing the adsorbate, we randomly rotate it along z with only slight rotation along x and y, and place it such that the binding atom is at the site.

+                In all cases, the adsorbate is placed at the closest position of no overlap with the slab plus `interstitial_gap` along the surface normal.
+   :type mode: str

+   .. py:attribute:: solvent

+   .. py:attribute:: ions

+   .. py:attribute:: vacuum_size

+   .. py:attribute:: solvent_depth

+   .. py:attribute:: solvent_interstitial_gap

+   .. py:attribute:: pbc_shift

+   .. py:attribute:: packmol_tolerance

+   .. py:attribute:: n_mol_per_volume

+   .. py:method:: create_interface_on_sites(atoms_list: list[ase.Atoms], metadata_list: list[dict])

+      Given adsorbate+slab configurations generated from
+      (Multi)AdsorbateSlabConfig and its corresponding metadata, create the solvent/ion interface on top of the provided atoms objects.

+   .. py:method:: create_packmol_atoms(geometry: fairchem.data.oc.utils.geometry.Geometry, n_solvent_mols: int)

+      Pack solvent molecules in a provided unit cell volume.
+Packmol is used to randomly pack solvent molecules in the desired volume.

+      :param geometry: Geometry object corresponding to the desired cell.
+      :type geometry: Geometry
+      :param n_solvent_mols: Number of solvent molecules to pack in the volume.
+      :type n_solvent_mols: int

+   .. py:method:: run_packmol(packmol_input: str)

+      Run packmol.

+   .. py:method:: randomize_coords(atoms: ase.Atoms)

+      Randomly place the atoms in its unit cell.

+.. py:class:: Ion(ion_atoms: ase.Atoms = None, ion_id_from_db: int | None = None, ion_db_path: str = ION_PKL_PATH)

+   Initializes an ion object in one of 2 ways:
+   - Directly pass in an ase.Atoms object.
+   - Pass in index of ion to select from ion database.

+   :param ion_atoms: ion structure.
+   :type ion_atoms: ase.Atoms
+   :param ion_id_from_db: Index of ion to select.
+   :type ion_id_from_db: int
+   :param ion_db_path: Path to ion database.
+   :type ion_db_path: str

+   .. py:attribute:: ion_id_from_db

+   .. py:attribute:: ion_db_path

+   .. py:method:: __len__()

+   .. py:method:: __str__()

+      Return str(self).

+   .. py:method:: _load_ion(ion: dict) -> None

+      Saves the fields from an ion stored in a database.
+Fields added after the first revision are conditionally added for backwards compatibility with older database files.

+   .. py:method:: get_ion_concentration(volume)

+      Compute the ion concentration units of M, given a volume in units of Angstrom^3.

 .. py:class:: MultipleAdsorbateSlabConfig(slab: fairchem.data.oc.core.slab.Slab, adsorbates: list[fairchem.data.oc.core.adsorbate.Adsorbate], num_sites: int = 100, num_configurations: int = 1, interstitial_gap: float = 0.1, mode: str = 'random_site_heuristic_placement')

    Bases: :py:obj:`fairchem.data.oc.core.adsorbate_slab_config.AdsorbateSlabConfig`